 3. Be Strict

 Certain actions, such as throwing things or breaking things, should be strictly established as intolerable.
 Any display of aggression and violence should be nipped in the bud at this age.

 4. Understand the Reason

 Try asking your child why he is behaving the way he is.
-If he doesn’t talk, try to figure out what has changed in recent times that might have caused this behaviour to take place.
+If he doesn’t talk, try to figure out what has recently changed that might have caused this behaviour to occur.

 5. Communication Is the Key